Gedney, Caleb Bassoon

-There is 1 Caleb Gedney (1729-1769) bassoon in the Hichwa-Rachor database.
+The Hichwa-Rachor database contains one original bassoon of Caleb Gedney (1729-1769).
 He flourished in London from 1754 until his death in 1769.
-He apprenticed to and was the succor to Thomas Stanesby Junior.
+He apprenticed to and was the successor to Thomas Stanesby Junior.

 Halfpenny, Eric.
-“Further Light on the Stanesby Family”.
-The Galpin Society Journal, Vol. 13, July 1960, pp. 59-69.
+“Further Light on the Stanesby Family.”
+The Galpin Society Journal 13 (July 1960): 59–69.
 [Gedney apprenticed with Thomas Stanesby Sr.; there is a list of Gedney’s surviving instruments on pp. 68, 69]

 Waterhouse, William.
 The New Langwill Index.
 London: Tony Bingham, 1993.